cloudoperators/greenhouse-extensions/alerts/README.md

 ## Overview

-This Plugin includes a preconfigured _Prometheus Alertmanager_, which is deployed and managed via the _Prometheus_ Operator, and _Supernova_, an advanced user interface for Prometheus Alertmanager.
-In addition, certificates are automatically generated to ensure _Prometheus_ authentication sending alerts to the Alertmanager as well as Slack notification templates are provided.
+This Plugin includes a preconfigured [_Prometheus Alertmanager_](https://prometheus.io/docs/alerting/latest/alertmanager/), which is deployed and managed via the [_Prometheus_ Operator](https://github.com/prometheus-operator/prometheus-operator), and [_Supernova_](https://github.com/cloudoperators/juno/tree/main/apps/supernova), an advanced user interface for Prometheus Alertmanager.
+Certificates are automatically generated to enable sending alerts from _Prometheus_ to Alertmanager.
+These alerts can too be sent as Slack notifications with a provided set of notification templates.

 Components included in this Plugin: